simondlevy/USFS/examples/WarmStar_Acc_Cal/README.md

 <ul>
 <li>Remvoed the pass-through code
 <p><li>Run I<sup>2</sup>C over pins 18/19 instead of 16/17
-<p><li> Simplified the output to the bare minimum for performing the calibration.
+<p><li> Simplified the output to the bare minimum for performing the calibration
 </ul>

 You can still follow Greg Tomasch's